Eight Reasons People with Chronic Fatigue Syndrome (ME/CFS) and/or Fibromyalgia Should Take Care

-Later modelling efforts suggested that unless strong social distancing measures were taken, Washington was looking at 400 deaths and 25,000 infections by early April.
-Another model projected that social distancing — limiting contacts with others — could reduce deaths caused by infections acquired in the next month in the Seattle region (one of the hardest hit regions) by 75 percent (from 400 to 100).
+Later modeling efforts suggested that unless strong social distancing measures were taken, Washington was looking at 400 deaths and 25,000 infections by early April.
+Another model projected that social distancing — limiting contacts with others — could reduce deaths caused by infections acquired in the next month in the Seattle region (one of the hardest-hit regions) by 75 percent (from 400 to 100).

 Since then, schools have been closed, large gatherings banned, farmer’s markets shuttered, and small groups discouraged.
 Yesterday, the New York Times reported 421 confirmed cases in Washington and 34 deaths.
 If the earlier modeling was correct, the authorities are still missing hundreds and hundreds of cases.
 It’ll be very interesting for the rest of us to see how Washington does.

 Are We Already Seattle?

 “What we should be doing is absolutely much different.
 Not business as usual.”
 Anthony Fauci

 The United State’s big problem – and we are not alone is this – is that we won’t know how much coronavirus is out there until testing ramps up.
 Arizona’s Director of Health, Dr. Cara Christ, reported yesterday that the CDC’s models suggest that 70,000 people in Arizona are now infected with the virus.
 That’s an incredible number given that only 12 people in the state have been diagnosed with it, but that’s what ABC News is reporting, Dr. Christ said.
 To date, Arizona, population 7.2 million, has only tested about 150 people.